shalupov/GettingAndCleaningDataCourseProject/CodeBook.md

 The set of variables that were estimated from these signals are:
 - mean: Mean value
 - std: Standard deviation
-- angle: Angle between to vectors.
+- angle: Angle between two vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle variable: